KLFD9/scraptoon/README.md

 - Asynchronous API routes with proper parameter handling.
 - Timestamped error logs for easier debugging.
 - Unified API response with `pageCount` and `pages` array.
+- Chapter images fetched via the MangaDex API with cached results (fallback to scraping).

 ## Usage